klg56880/datafun-06-eda/README.md

 ```

-## Create and activate a Python virtual environment
+## Created and activated a Python virtual environment
 Used the following command to create a virtual environment:
 ```shell